Two U.S. military bases in South Korea shelter in place as coronavirus curbs extended nationwide

 More than 60% of the domestically transmitted cases have been from Seoul and its neighbouring areas, where about half of the nation’s 52 million people live.

-South Korea will extend current social distancing guidelines in the densely populated capital and surrounding areas for another two weeks as they have significantly curtailed infections, Yonhap news agency said on Saturday, citing South Korea’s Prime Minister Chung Sye-kyun.
+South Korea will extend current social distancing guidelines in the densely populated capital and surrounding areas for another two weeks as they have significantly curtailed infections, health minister Kwon Deok-cheol told a briefing on Saturday.

+“Although it has halted the spread of the third wave of the pandemic and turned into a downward trend, we are not yet in the place where we could let our guard down,” said Kwon.

-While continuing the restrictions, which include a ban on private gatherings of more than four people and shutting down most establishments and shops at 9 p.m., some venues that have been forced to close, such as gyms and karaoke bars, will resume operation if they apply strict prevention measures, Chung said.
+While continuing the restrictions, which include a ban on private gatherings of more than four people and shutting down most establishments and shops at 9 p.m., some venues that have been forced to close, such as cafes, gyms, and karaoke bars will resume operation if they apply strict prevention measures, Kwon said.

-Health authorities are scheduled to give details about the prevention measures at 11 a.m.
-(0200 GMT).
+Health authorities also urged people to stay home during the upcoming Lunar New Year holidays in early February, when people traditionally travel to reunite with families.

 South Korea, which has stopped short of a complete lockdown or stay-at-home order, has experienced its biggest wave of infections in recent weeks, with a record 1,241 cases in one day during the Christmas holiday.